Skin Breakouts: Why You Get Pimples And The Three Causes Of Acne

 Sebum is the waxy oil that your skin produces in order to moisturise and protect itself.
 It’s a very complex substance initiated by the sebaceous glands.
 It’s made up of a mix of triglycerides, wax esters, squalene, cholesterol and free fatty acids combined with dead skin cells which, together with the stratum corneum (the outermost layer of dead skin cells), is a crucial part of your skin’s natural defensive layer.

 While we need sebum for our skin to function efficiently, having too much of a good thing can definitely wreak havoc on your skin.
 Excessive sebum production can cause hair follicles to plug up, blocking the pores and leading to a breakout of whiteheads, blackheads and closed comedones (those white bumps you can see under the skin when you stretch it).
-Once the pores are choked with sebum plugs, the skin’s protective barrier becomes compromised and the bacteria that lives on our skin (like the p-bacteria that causes acne) moves in, causing infection and further inflammation in the form of pustules and acne cysts.
+Once the pores are choked with sebum plugs, the skin’s protective barrier becomes compromised, and the bacteria that live on our skin (like the p-bacteria that cause acne) move in, causing infection and further inflammation in the form of pustules and acne cysts.

-The p.acnes bacteria tends to colonise inside of the skin’s pores, feeding off the sebum secreted by the oil glands.
-However when our oil glands are stimulated to over produce sebum, the p.acnes bacteria population explodes, causing an imbalance within the microbiome and triggering an inflammatory response that leads to pimples, breakouts and acne.
+The p.acnes bacteria tend to colonise inside of the skin’s pores, feeding off the sebum secreted by the oil glands.
+However, when our oil glands are stimulated to overproduce sebum, the p.acnes bacteria population explodes, causing an imbalance within the microbiome and triggering an inflammatory response that leads to pimples, breakouts and acne.

-Once the skin’s pores have become clogged with excess sebum, and the bad bacteria out numbers the good bacteria to cause ‘infection’, the skin goes to battle by triggering inflammation!
+Once the skin’s pores have become clogged with excess sebum, and the bad bacteria out number the good bacteria to cause ‘infection’, the skin goes to battle by triggering inflammation!

 Inflammation is your skin’s natural and normal response to the presence of bacterial infection.
 White blood cells (called polymorphonuclear Leukocytes) immediately travel to the infection within the impacted pore -causing redness, swelling and producing pus - creating the pimple or acne breakout we eventually see at the surface of the skin.